bryanhorstmann/nut-configs/README.md

 # NUT Configs
-My configs and setup to get NUT running on my ubuntu desktop with an Eaton 5E UPS.
+My configs and setup to get NUT running on my ubuntu desktop with an Mecer ME-2000-VU.

+This guide previously gave instructions on setting up an Eaton 5E.
+Those can be found here:

 ## Configs
 ### bin